-A tourism pursuit has developed in the home town of Sam Maguire, Dunmanway in West Cork, telling of the story of the town’s most famous son where he was born, educated and eventually buried.
+A tourism pursuit has developed in the home town of Sam Maguire, Dunmanway in West Cork.
+The Sam Maguire Trail and passport have been developed for visitors to find out about the life and times of the town’s most famous son where he was born, educated and eventually buried.

 Sam Maguire was Protestant by creed but nationalist by conviction.
 He is known for many things including recruiting Michael Collins to the IRB.
 He spent much time in London and captained the London Hibernians Gaelic Football Team to several All-Irelands between 1900 and 1904.
 He later became chairman of the London County Board and a trustee of Croke Park.